froh/musings/sql-row-level-version-control.md

   - `ad-trail-cuts` housekeeping
   - minimize the number of trails of frequently used queries

 # future
-* merge
+## merging

+Merging can create conflicts, like two data items have evolved dfferently in different branches, or got deleted in one but not the other, or they got created in both, independently, and need to be merged into one.

+For now, the conflict resolution is part of the future...

+## offline / online
+clone the DB , modify 'offline', merge when back 'online'

+## sessions vs versions
-* several sessions on the same version?
+several sessions on the same version?